jakimowb/enmapbox_testmigration2/doc/source/usr_section/application_tutorials/urban_unmixing/tutorial.rst

 .. .. image:: tut_img/data_table.PNG

-The practical dataset is a subset extracted from the Berlin-Urban-Gradient dataset (http://doi.org/10.5880/enmap.2016.008).
+The tutorial dataset is a subset extracted from the Berlin-Urban-Gradient dataset [4]_.
 Please cite the dataset as follows:

 ..
 [4] Okujeni, Akpona; van der Linden, Sebastian; Hostert, Patrick (2016): Berlin-Urban-Gradient dataset 2009 -